Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/06-jumpbox.md

 # Setup the jumpbox

-> [!NOTE]
-> In this section, you can follow the steps without any changes in kelseyhightower's official guide: [02-jumpbox.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/02-jumpbox.md).
-I added the shortened version of the code below for convenience.

 Log in to the jumpbox.
 If you did not change the default password, the password id `admin`:

 ```